davetron5000/ruby-style/README.md

   end
 end

-# Better, we have a method that says what it does
+# Better; we have a method that says what it does
 class Person < ActiveRecord::Base

   def save_and_update_facebook